-The common misconception that investing is a luxury for the rich can deter many from looking to the markets to help improve their financial wellness.
-Although this is a myth and investing is as accessible as ever, many savers are still opting to keep their wealth in cash.
+There is a common misconception that investing is a luxury for the rich.
+This basic fallacy can deter many ordinary savers from looking to the markets to help improve their financial wellness in the long run.
+Although this is a myth and investing is as accessible as ever, many savers are still opting to hold their wealth in cash.

-For those wanting to keep their money safe, cash is traditionally the place to keep it; whether in a cash ISA, under a mattress, or in a piggy bank.
+For those wanting to keep their money safe, cash is traditionally the place to keep it.
+Whether it’s in a cash ISA, under a mattress, or in a piggy bank, avoiding the fluctuations of the stock market is still a comfort for many.
 But cash isn’t as safe as it once was.

 Is cash safe?

 There was a time that your money could earn a decent return just sitting in a cash ISA – those days are over.
-Although interest rates are in the doldrums at 0.25%, economic momentum has pushed the latest inflation figures to 2.3%.
+Interest rates have slumped to historic lows, with the current base rate sitting at 0.1%.
+Inflation, though not remarkably high, is projected to be at 1.19% for 2020.
 Essentially, your money is going to have less purchasing power in the future.

 Why should I invest?